SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 This topic describes the Automation Service for Cloud SIEM Enterprise (CSE).

-:::info Limited access
+:::info Limited availability
-The Automation Service is available on a limited access basis.
+The Automation Service is available on a limited availability (LA) basis.
 If you would the Automation Service enabled in your Cloud SIEM Enterprise environment, contact your Sumo Logic account representative.
 :::

 ## About the Automation Service

 The Automation Service for Cloud SIEM Enterprise (CSE) uses Sumo Logic [Cloud SOAR automation](/docs/cloud-soar/automation/) capabilities to allow you to define and automate smart actions including enrichments and notifications.
 These actions can be automatically triggered when certain events occur in CSE, helping you to quickly investigate, understand, and react to potential security threats.

 You can interact with the service through [automations](#automations), which execute playbooks.
 [Playbooks](#playbooks)  are composed of one or more [actions](#actions) with a workflow that could include parallel actions and logic steps.
-Actions are included with [Integrations](#integrations).
+Actions are included with [integrations](#integrations).
 Sumo Logic provides a number of integrations, actions, and playbooks with the service that you can customize.
-You can also create you own integrations, actions, and playbooks.
+You can also create your own.

-:::note Limited access
+:::note Limited availability
 Playbooks, integrations, and actions in this version that may differ from those in [Cloud SOAR automation](/docs/cloud-soar/automation/):
 * Playbooks type must be **CSE**.
 * The Automation Service only supports automated enrichment, notification, and custom action types at this time.